iluvjava/Maths/Notebook 2.0 obsidian/CSE 546 Machine Learning Fundamentals/Linear Regression.md

 \end{aligned}
 $$

 What we had produced, is the covariance matrix for the random variable $\hat w$, in this case, it's conditioned on $M$, the data matrix $M$.
 On the last line, we used the fact that $M^TM$ is a symmetric matrix.
-Finally, evaluating the expected value of the term yieds:
+Finally, evaluating the expected value of the term yields:

 $$
 \text{Var}\left[\hat{w}\hat{w}^T\right] =